Lifts & Terrain

 Shiga Kogen Lifts

 Shiga Kogen has an extensive lift network with a total of 68 lifts.
 There is some fabulous lift infrastructure such as detachable quads and gondolas (e.g. Yakebi), whilst at the other end of the spectrum there are lots of painfully slow lifts.
-Yokoteyama takes the cake with some archaic single-person “suicide chairs”, and the cable car is so slow that it could only be useful for sightseeing.
 However looks can also be deceiving because even though the lemon coloured egg gondola looks like a relic from the 60s, they can crank it up to go pretty fast.

-The lift layout is terrible in many places whereby you have to side-step or walk up to get onto the lift – ridiculous!
-Yakebi of course is an exception.
+The lift layout is terrible in many places whereby you have to side-step or walk up to get onto the lift (unless there’s a really deep base)– ridiculous!

 Eight of the ski areas have night skiing.